 In a sense, it’s both an author’s dream and a nightmare: the chance to relay an amazing war tale of adventure, survival and resilience, supported by 600 pages of handwritten correspondence from husband to wife, all meticulously filed.
-At aged 98, the hero of the story is still alive and eager to be involved in the project.
+At aged 98, the hero of the story was eager to be involved in the project.

 But time is of the essence because, well, the hero of the story is age 98 and would like to see his memoir published.
 And while the 600 pages of correspondence are pure gold, the additional research and interviews required in a short time frame were challenging.
-As the author, Juan Carlos Marcos says, “It was a blessing to be able to put the finished book in John’s hands.”
+As the author, Juan Carlos Marcos says, “It was a blessing to be able to put the finished book in John’s hands before he passed away.”

 The Last Corpsman: The Story of John I. Unger, Chief Hospital Corpsman, U.S. Navy, and Former World War II Prisoner of War in the Pacific chronicles the life of John I. Unger from his birth in Austria in 1920, his immigration to the U.S., joining the Navy, his training as a Corpsman, and his subsequent assignment to the Marines 1st Defense Battalion.
 The book also captures John’s 44 months spent as a POW.
 The 600 pages of handwritten correspondence are letters from John to his wife Alice, a relationship that in total spanned 75 years.
 “Alice’s meticulous filing of every bit of correspondence takes the book to a unique level of historical significance and romantic adventure,” Juan adds.